 Bill was among the first dive shops in the world to switch the entire fleet of dive boats from 2-stroke to 4-stroke engines.
 When opened in March of 1990, the Manta Ray Bay Hotel used solar for all its hot water needs.
 In early 2013, solar voltaic panels were installed on the roof to produce as much of the resorts’ power as space would provide.
 That project has been expanded many times and the inverters used have been upgraded to the latest available technology.
 The result is that today, the resort produces over half of its power via sunlight.

-Thanks to the Manta Ray Sanctuary program, started by Bill and backed by the State Government, all big animals benefit from the habitat protection.
-A Yap state law enacted in 2013 protects sharks, whales and dolphins.
-This shark sanctuary has been added to the world’s first government established Manta Ray Sanctuary established with Bill’s help in 2008.
+Thanks to the Manta Ray Sanctuary program, started by Bill and backed by the State Government, all big animals benefit from habitat protection.
+A Yap state law enacted in 2013 protects sharks, whales, and dolphins.
+This shark sanctuary has been added to the world’s first government established Manta-Ray Sanctuary established with Bill’s help in 2008.
 Yap has led the world in setting aside 8,243 square miles comprised of 16 islands and atolls and 145 islets for conservation.
-In 2019 we partnered with the US based Shark Conservation NGO in an educational program for high school students on Yap teaching the students about sharks and their importance for the ecosystem.
+In 2019 we partnered with the US-based Shark Conservation NGO in an educational program for high school students on Yap teaching the students about sharks and their importance for the ecosystem.

-You might associate an island like Yap as being a farmer’s paradise, but in fact growing fruits and vegetables is not as easy as you would think.
-The number of crops that have a continuous and reliable yield is limited to produce such as taro, yams, breadfruit, bananas, pumpkins, water spinach and coconuts.
+You might associate an island like Yap as being a farmer’s paradise, but in fact, growing fruits and vegetables is not as easy as you would think.
+The number of crops that have a continuous and reliable yield is limited to products such as taro, yams, breadfruit, bananas, pumpkins, water spinach, and coconuts.
 Furthermore, most of the people on Yap grow their own crops in their gardens while commercial farming is only done on a very small scale.

-So, from trying to be sustainable in our electricity needs, to supporting scientists in their research, to initiating marine sanctuaries for the animals we love to dive with, to growing our own produce, we at Manta Ray Bay Resort & Yap Divers try to contribute to keeping this world and it’s nature available for future generations to come.
+So, from trying to be sustainable in our electricity needs, to support scientists in their research, to initiating marine sanctuaries for the animals we love to dive with, to growing our own produce, we at Manta Ray Bay Resort & Yap Divers try to contribute to keeping this world and its nature available for future generations to come.